jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

         </security-domain>

-Start JBoss Enterprise Application Platform 6.1 with the Web Profile
+Start JBoss EAP 6.1 with the Web Profile
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.